-The purpose of the SR 408 East Extension Project Development and Environment (PD&E) Study is to develop a proposed improvement strategy that is technically sound, environmentally sensitive and publicly acceptable.
-As with every PD&E Study, emphasis has been placed on the development, evaluation and documentation of detailed engineering and environmental studies including data collection, conceptual design, environmental analyses, project documentation and the preparation of a Preliminary Engineering Report.
+The purpose of the SR 408 Eastern Extension Project Development and Environment (PD&E) Study is to develop a proposed improvement strategy that is technically sound, environmentally sensitive and publicly acceptable.
+Emphasis has been placed on the development, evaluation and documentation of detailed engineering and environmental studies including data collection, conceptual design, environmental analyses, project documentation and the preparation of a Preliminary Engineering Report.

 The Central Florida Expressway Authority (CFX) is presently evaluating the potential to extend State Road (SR) 408 from its current eastern terminus at SR 50, locally known as East Colonial Drive, to the vicinity of the SR 50 and SR 520 interchange in northeastern Orange County.
-This new approximately seven-mile eastern extension of SR 408 would constitute the first stage towards providing a west-east high-speed corridor with future connectivity to I-95, enhancing safety, capacity and mobility for the region and CFX's customers.
+This new, approximately seven-mile eastern extension of SR 408 would constitute the first stage towards providing a east-west high-speed corridor with future connectivity to I-95, enhance safety, and increase capacity and mobility for the region and CFX's customers.